pguerrero-igutierrez/clinical-simplification/demo/README.md

 ---

-This directory contains the source code `app_llama.py` and `app_qwen.py` and requirement files for the two interactive demo applications deployed on Hugging Face Spaces.
+This directory contains the requirement file `requirements_demo.txt` and the source code `app_llama.py` and `app_qwen.py` for the two interactive demo applications deployed on Hugging Face Spaces.

 | Model | Demo link | Size | Approx. inference time |